OEFDataScience/Lagrange/index.md

 * Includes information about more than 2,300 individual leaders in 201 different countries
 * Provides new data about election announcements, delays, and outcomes
 * Includes information about current conditions and scheduled future events, making it ideal for event forecasting.

-## Downloads:

-REIGN consists of over 130,000 leader-month observations.
-To download the data, as well as shorter lists of leaders, political systems, election events, and instances of irregular governance, please find the most up-to-date REIGN .csv file in this respository.
-The dataset is updated during the last week of each month.
-To access previous versions of the data (back to October 2016), please use the archive folder found in this respository.
-For questions and recommended corrections, please contact Curtis Bell at cbell@oneearthfuture.org.

 ## Coding Guides and Technical Notes: